DiggnDeeper/journalism/active-indie-journalists.md

-# As always, these pages are for community editing.
-Periodic drafts will be published on: https://steemit.com/@diggndeeper.com
+<h4>As always, these pages are for community editing.
+Periodic drafts will be published on: https://steemit.com/@diggndeeper.com</h4>
-# Intention is for a more formal curated effort to be published on: http://communication.diggndeeper.com/
+<h4>Intention is for a more formal curated effort to be published on: http://communication.diggndeeper.com/</h4>

 <h3>Indie Journalists</h3>
 <ul>